UiL-OTS-labs/Fix-Fixation-Output/README.md

 # Fix Fixation Output

 A python script to process the output from Fixation.
-This adds extra information not given by the Fixation output and combines the ouput.
+This adds extra information not given by the Fixation output and combines the output.

 ## Overview
 The output from Fixation does not contain total Fixation times for regions.
 This script adds this information by processing Fixation's ```.agc``` and ```.jnf``` files.
 For every ```.agc``` file, it outputs an ```.act``` file with five extra columns: